 I tested this a bit and knew I was going to have issues on the point of the heart wreath.
 Ultimate here’s what worked best.

-- Next glue the yarn to the very bottom of the wreath.
+• Use a glue gun to attach the yarn to the very bottom of the wreath.

 As you can see from the picture below I chose to roll part of my skein into a ball.

-- To finish off the fluffy valentine wreath separate the yarn to expose the wire form and hot glue the yarn in place.
+• To finish the fluffy valentine wreath separate the yarn to expose the wire form and hot glue the yarn in place.

 Hanging your Valentine Wreath

-- To make this a double-sided Valentine wreath lace a piece of 1/2″ wide white ribbon through the wires under fluffy yarn as shown below.
+• To make this a double-sided Valentine wreath lace a piece of white ribbon through the wires beneath the fluffy yarn as shown below.

 Now when you hang the wreath in a window it will look great from both sides.